III Corps (Union army)

 The other, the III Corps, Army of the Potomac (March 13, 1862 - March 24, 1864), is the subject of this article.

 Corps history

 The III Corps included in its organization the famous Kearny Division; also, Hooker's Division, the Excelsior Brigade, the Second Jersey Brigade, and other well known commands.
-Its brilliant record is closely interwoven with the history of the Virginia campaigns of 1862-1863, in which it fought during two eventful years.
+Its record is closely interwoven with the history of the Virginia campaigns of 1862-1863, in which it fought during two years.